Weingart Foundation

 • Sign up for their newsletter to stay informed about Foundation priorities and funded initiatives

-• Contact program officers directly to introduce your organization and discuss alignment with Foundation priorities.
+• Contact programme officers directly to introduce your organisation and discuss alignment with Foundation priorities.
 The Foundation has explicitly stated they welcome these communications

-• Participate in Southern California nonprofit networks and coalitions - the Foundation actively supports collaborative efforts and may discover organizations through these partnerships
+• Participate in Southern California nonprofit networks and coalitions - the Foundation actively supports collaborative efforts and may discover organisations through these partnerships

-• Demonstrate alignment with the Foundation's focus on BIPOC-led organizations (98% of their 2024 grants), community power-building, and racial justice work in South and Southeast Los Angeles
+• Demonstrate alignment with the Foundation's focus on BIPOC-led organisations (98% of recent grants), community power-building, and racial justice work in South and Southeast Los Angeles

-The Foundation made grants to organizations with budgets under $1 million in their March 2024 cycle, indicating openness to smaller organizations that align with priorities.
+The Foundation made grants to organisations with budgets under $1 million in recent grantmaking cycles, indicating openness to smaller organisations that align with priorities.

 Decision Timeline

-Organizations invited to apply should expect program staff engagement and conversation before recommendations are made to leadership and the Board.
+Organisations invited to apply should expect programme staff engagement and conversation before recommendations are made to leadership and the Board.

 Success Rates

 Traditional success rate metrics are not applicable given the invitation-only process.
-However, in 2024:
+However, in recent grantmaking:

 • The Foundation awarded 501 grants